PennLINC/CuBIDS/docs/about.rst

 **predict potential errors**, avoid running **unwanted or unusable data**, and **budget their computational time and resources** effectively.

-``CuBIDS`` is designed to facilitate the curation of such large, messy imaging data, so that you can infer useful information from descriptive and accurate BIDS labels before running pipelines *en masse*. ``CuBIDS`` accomplishes this by detecting :ref:`keygroup` s and :ref:`paramgroup` differences in your data (we'll explain what these are in more detail in the next section).
+``CuBIDS`` is designed to facilitate the curation of large, neuroimaging data so that you can infer useful information from descriptive and accurate BIDS labels before running pipelines *en masse*. ``CuBIDS`` accomplishes this by summarizing BIDS data using :ref:`keygroup` and :ref:`paramgroup` categorizations in your data (we'll explain what these are in more detail in the next section).

 The image below demonstrates the ``CuBIDS`` workflow that we'll discuss on the next page.